-- d) obtain the approval of the Building and Property Committee when: - i) a new building is to be erected; or - ii) an existing building is to be substantially altered; - e) not without congregational approval spend on repairs in any one of its annual reporting periods more than 10% of the preceding annual reporting period's ordinary congregational revenue; - f) obtain approval, at a congregational meeting called for that purpose, by a majority of at least twothirds of the communicants and adherents personally present (as required by the Model Trust Deeds) to: - i) sell, purchase, lease, mortgage, or otherwise incur debt which is to be secured on, property; - ii) erect, demolish, remove or structurally alter or add to any building. - g) fix and collect any charges for use of congregational buildings, where the session has approved this use.
+- iii) in principle approval of the proposed works at the concept stage; and - iv) final approval of the completed plans and specifications of the proposed works; and - v) approval of any variations to the approved plans and specifications proposed during the course of the works; - e) not without congregational approval spend on repairs in any one of its annual reporting periods more than 10% of the preceding annual reporting period's ordinary congregational revenue; - f) obtain approval, at a congregational meeting called for that purpose, by a majority of at least twothirds of the communicants and adherents personally present (as required by the Model Trust Deeds) to: - i) sell, purchase, lease, mortgage, or otherwise incur debt which is to be secured on, property; - ii) erect, demolish, remove or structurally alter or add to any building. - g) fix and collect any charges for use of congregational buildings, where the session has approved this use.